EPAM-JS-Competency-center/devops-fundamentals-course/lab_2/README.md

             ```
             ssh <your_alias>
             ```
+8. Install the [screen](https://ma.ttias.be/screen-a-must-for-ssh/) utility ([here](https://www.youtube.com/watch?v=Mw6QvsChxo4) and/or [here](https://www.youtube.com/watch?v=I4xVn6Io5Nw) you can find a short video on how to use it).
+Play with the screen (create screens, detach/attach it, split terminal window, etc.) while you connected to the remote host via SSH.
+9. [**optional**] Investigate the [SSH tunneling](https://www.ssh.com/academy/ssh/tunneling) feature ([here](https://goteleport.com/blog/ssh-tunneling-explained/) you can find some additional info).
+Consider use cases of it.
+For which tasks or operations this approach would be handy for you.

 #### Part 3.
 Preparing Back-End &amp; Front-End apps.

 1. For further work you will need 2 apps: Front-End app and Back-End for it.
 You can use your personal REST API server and related single page application (SPA) or there is possibility to use already existing ones, from the repositories of [EPAM JS Competency Center](https://github.com/EPAM-JS-Competency-center) ([nestjs-rest-api](https://github.com/EPAM-JS-Competency-center/nestjs-rest-api), [shop-angular](https://github.com/EPAM-JS-Competency-center/shop-angular-cloudfront), [shop-vue-vuex](https://github.com/EPAM-JS-Competency-center/shop-vue-vuex-cloudfront), [shop-react-redux](https://github.com/EPAM-JS-Competency-center/shop-react-redux-cloudfront))